Russian warship Moskva has sunk

 During the first days of the war, the Moskva was reportedly the warship that called on Ukrainian soldiers stationed on Snake Island in the Black Sea to surrender in a standoff.
 In a widely circulated recording, the soldier responds: "Russian warship, go (expletive) yourself."

-Russia invaded on February 24 and has lost potentially thousands of fighters.
-The conflict has killed untold numbers of Ukrainian civilians and forced millions more to flee.

-It's also further inflated prices at grocery stores and gasoline pumps because Ukraine and Russia are major producers of crops and energy, while dragging on the global economy.
-The head of the International Monetary Fund said Thursday that the war helped push the organization to downgrade economic forecasts for 143 countries.

-Also Thursday, Russian authorities accused Ukraine of sending two low-flying military helicopters across the border and firing on residential buildings in the village of Klimovo in Russia's Bryansk region, some 11 kilometres from the frontier.
+Meanwhile, Russian have authorities accused Ukraine of sending two low-flying military helicopters across the border and firing on residential buildings in the village of Klimovo in Russia's Bryansk region, some 11 kilometres from the frontier.
 Russia's Investigative Committee said seven people, including a toddler, were wounded.

 Russia's state security service had earlier said Ukrainian forces fired mortar rounds at a border post in Bryansk as refugees were crossing, forcing them to flee.